-For Members holding shares in Demat Form and Physical Form PAN Enter your 10-digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) • Members who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number which is printed on Postal Ballot / Attendance Slip indicated in the PAN field.
+For Shareholders holding shares in Demat Form and Physical Form PAN Enter your 10-digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) • Shareholders who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number which is printed on Postal Ballot / Attendance Slip indicated in the PAN field.
 Dividend Bank Details OR Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat Date of Birth (DOB) account or in the company records in order to login. • If both the details are not recorded with the depository or company, please enter the member id / folio number in the Dividend Bank details field as mentioned in instruction (iv).

-- (viii) After entering these details appropriately, click on "SUBMIT" tab. - (ix) Members holding shares in physical form will then directly reach the Company selection screen.
-However, members holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
+- (ix) After entering these details appropriately, click on "SUBMIT" tab. - (x) Shareholders holding shares in physical form will then directly reach the Company selection screen.
+However, Shareholders holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
 Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
-It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (x) For Members holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (xi) Click on the EVSN for the relevant <Company Name: Ambar Protein Industries Limited> on which you choose to vote. - (xii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
+It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (xi) For Shareholders holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (xii) Click on the EVSN for the relevant <Company Name: Ambar Protein Industries Limited> on which you choose to vote. - (xiii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
 Select the option YES or NO as desired.
-The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution. - (xiii) Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details.
+The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution. - (xiv) Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details.

-- (xiv) After selecting the resolution, you have decided to vote on, click on "SUBMIT".
+- (xv) After selecting the resolution, you have decided to vote on, click on "SUBMIT".
 A confirmation box will be displayed.
-If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - (xv) Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote. - (xvi) You can also take a print of the votes cast by clicking on "Click here to print" option on the Voting page. - (xvii) If a demat account holder has forgotten the login password, then Enter the User ID and the image verification code and click on Forgot Password & entering - (xviii) the details as prompted by the system. - (xix) Shareholders can also use Mobile app "m Voting" for e voting. m Voting app is available on Apple, Android and Windows based Mobile.
-Shareholders may log in to m Voting using their e voting credentials to vote for the company resolution(s).
+If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - (xvi) Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote. - (xvii) You can also take a print of the votes cast by clicking on "Click here to print" option on the Voting page. - (xviii) If a demat account holder has forgotten the login password, then Enter the User ID and the image verification code and click on Forgot Password & enter the details as prompted by the system. - (xix) Shareholders can also cast their vote using CDSL's mobile app "m-Voting".
+The m-Voting app can be downloaded from respective Store.
+Please follow the instructions as prompted by the mobile app while Remote Voting on your mobile.